Fulbright English Teaching Assistants Program

 While the assistantship is open to all fields of study, preference will be given to candidates with an educational background in the Humanities and demonstrated interest in international education.
 Previous teaching or tutoring experience is recommended, but not mandatory.

-English Teaching Assistants are expected to be self-motivated individuals who are capable of working independently, in a wide variety of institutional settings all over Portugal.
+The Commission seeks mature, responsible, independent, open-minded and self-motivated individuals who are capable of working independently, in a wide variety of institutional settings all over Portugal.
 Although placement is at the Higher Education level, ETAs will be assigned to different types of institutions, in large and small communities, with diverse student populations, both Portuguese and international.

 Portuguese Language Proficiency